Appup-Docs/Appup-Docs/docs/publish/cname/README.md

 # CNAME
 Each cloud you create is defined with a domain name provided under `<cloud-name>.appup.cloud`.
 You can choose to wrap this with a custom name representing your project or company.
+We will  allow you to add multiple CNAMES.

-Simply copy the URL (without the `https://` part) in your cloud dashboard into your DNS configuration as a CNAME record.
+Once you are done, simply copy the URL (without the `https://` part) in your cloud dashboard into your DNS configuration as a CNAME record.
+You are ready now.

 ![URL](./url.png)